scotts3l33t/anticancel/README.md

 # anticancel
-Crowd sourcing legislation that will help end mobbing.
+Crowd sourcing legislation that will help end cancel culture.